-The General Convention is a three-day program designed for parents, other family members, caregivers and professionals.
+The General Convention is designed for parents, other family members, caregivers and professionals.
 It kicks off Friday afternoon with a series of Sharing Sessions for moms, dads, grandparents and siblings.
 These popular sessions, facilitated by family members, are informal opportunities to meet your peers and share your joys, concerns and strategies with others.
 Some sessions are also topic specific.
 Please consider attending these sessions without your child with DS to allow parents to express their feelings with comfort and ease.

 Another entertaining component of the General Convention is the Film Festival.
-The Film Festival is organized by Gail Williamson, director of Down Syndrome in the Arts and Media, and provides an opportunity to view the best films, film clips and documentaries featuring individuals with Down syndrome.
+The Film Festival is organized by Gail Williamson, director of Down Syndrome in Arts and Media, and provides an opportunity to view the best films, film clips and documentaries featuring individuals with Down syndrome.
 All films are shown during the workshop cycles.

 There is also an Exhibit Area for vendors where you’ll find the latest in books, toys, teaching aids, apparel, software and more.